-Fortunately, I have had a succession of PhD students for most of whom I did not have to obtain funding, and a few further grants allowing me to appoint research fellows, buy equipment, pay for travel, etc. A grant from the Vice Chancellor's fund paid for Darryl Davis3 for two years from 1995.
-An unsolicited grant from DERA Malvern paid for Brian Logan4 for three years from 1995.
-A grant from the Leverhulme Trust paid for 36 person-months of effort, paying for Brian Logan (who had helped with the proposal) for a month in 1999, then for Matthias Scheutz5 (on leave from Notre Dame University), for 14 months from June 2000, and finally Ron Chrisley6 (on leave from Sussex University) for 21 months from October 2001.
+Partly because of the long term speculative nature of the research, it has proved diffi cult to get signifi cant funding - most of the grant proposals have been unsuccessful: presumably because the proposals are seen as too broad, too long term, to speculative, and insuffi ciently focused to fi t the normal pattern of a funded project.
+However, I have had a succession of PhD students for most of whom I did not have to obtain funding, and a few grants allowing me to appoint research fellows, namely a grant from the Vice Chancellor's fund which paid for Darryl Davis3 for two years from 1995, an unsolicited grant from DERA Malvern, which paid for Brian Logan4 for three years from 1995, and one from the Leverhulme trust which paid for Brian Logan for a month in 1999, then for Matthias Scheutz5 (on leave from Notre Dame University), for 14 months from June 2000, and fi nally Ron Chrisley6 (on leave from Sussex University) for 21 months from October 2001.